 Dr Jenner’s House, formerly known as the Edward Jenner Museum

-The Edward Jenner Museum in Berkeley to the south of the county is housed in a grade II listed 18th-century building called the Chantry.
-Exhibitions and artefacts are related to Edward Jenner, the pioneer of smallpox vaccine.
+They house the Edward Jenner Museum in Berkeley to the south of the county in a grade II listed early 18th-century building called the Chantry.
+This is famous as the home of Edward Jenner, the pioneer of smallpox vaccine.
 However, is is now used as a museum.
 Vaccinations are currently a hot topic because of the current worldwide COVID-19 crisis. http://www.jennermuseum.com

-The town of Cheltenham has a rich choice of places to visit, one of the options for music lovers is The Holst Birthplace Museum.
-The Wilson, which also doubles as an art gallery has an excellent collection of exhibits.
+The town of Cheltenham has a rich choice of places to visit.
+One option for music lovers is The Holst Birthplace Museum.
+The Wilson, which also doubles as an art gallery, is also has an excellent collection of exhibits.

-The Corinium Museum is located in Cirencester, which is affectionately known as “The Capital of the Cotswolds”.
-The Museum’s main collection comprises of important finds from the Roman town of Corinium.
+The Corinium Museum is in Cirencester, which is affectionately known as “The Capital of the Cotswolds”.
+The Museum’s major collection of important finds from the Roman town of Corinium.

-The Cotswold Motoring Museum is located in Bourton-on-the-Water.
-It features exhibits about the history of 20th-century motor vehicles and the history of cars.
+The Cotswold Motoring Museum is in Bourton-on-the-Water.
+It features exhibits about the history of 20th-century motor vehicles and also the history of cars.

 Tetbury Police Museum – A museum that explores the history of Gloucestershire Constabulary.

-Kitchenalia – An independent establishment located in Cirencester that explores the history of cooking and all things culinary.
+Kitchenalia – An independent establishment in Cirencester that explores the history of cooking and also all things culinary.